-Greece: No further delays for DEPA Trade privatization tender24.
-March 2020. / SEE Energy News
+Greece: No further delays for DEPA Trade privatization tender, SEE Energy News

 The statement from the Ministry said that the privatization procedure can move ahead as planned because the aforementioned deadline has already been extended once and is non-binding, adding that extension requests are limited to a very small number of investors.
 However, Greek privatization fund TAIPED is concerned the coronavirus crisis could impact the sale and subdue bidding interest.
 Greek Ministry of Energy said that no further scheduling revisions are intended for the DEPA Trade privatization procedure, whose first-round deadline has already been postponed to 23 March.